salesforce/bazel-eclipse/docs/windows.md

 Please be aware though that the authors of BEF are not well suited to support Windows.

 Our support for Windows consists of the following:
-- Intentional design to model all paths with classes to guard against assumptions of path separators.
+- Explicit type model for all styles of paths (filesystem, bazel labels) to enforce separator correctness.
-- Windows build in CI to detect test failures on the Windows platform
+- Windows build in CI to detect test failures on the Windows platform.
-- Cursory manual testing on a Windows machine each release
+- Cursory manual testing on a Windows machine each release.

-Speaking personally (@plaird), I did the Windows port but I haven't used Windows for development in 15 years.
+Speaking personally (@plaird), I did the Windows port but I haven't used Windows for development in 12 years.
 If you have issues or suggestions on how better to support this platform we would welcome any feedback and expertise.